-"The objects of this Society shall be to collect, preserve, and perpetuate the records, the traditions and the antiquities of the Underhill Family; to widen public recognition of Captain John Underhill as an outstanding historical colonial figure and his achievements as such; to bring up to date and publish additional genealogical information of the family; to assist in providing funds for the preservation of Captain John Underhill’s monument in the Underhill Burying Ground at Lattingtown, New York; to promote interest and sociability among the members and the various branches of the family by observing anniversaries and holding meetings and social gatherings; to collect and to preserve whatever shall illustrate the history and promote interest in the Underhill family in the way of books, pamphlets, manuscripts, relics, charts, portraits, etc.; to provide a suitable place for keeping genealogical records and as a headquarters for the family; and to hold an Annual Meeting in the vicinity of Society headquarters or at other locales in order to bolster meeting attendance and increase membership and interest in the Society."
+"The objectives of this Society shall be to collect, preserve, and perpetuate the records, the traditions and the antiquities of the Underhill Family; to widen public recognition of Captain John Underhill as an outstanding historical colonial figure and his achievements as such; to bring up to date and publish additional genealogical information of the family; to assist in providing funds for the preservation of Captain John Underhill’s monument in the Underhill Burying Ground at Lattingtown, New York; to promote interest and sociability among the members and the various branches of the family by observing anniversaries and holding meetings and social gatherings; to collect and to preserve whatever shall illustrate the history and promote interest in the Underhill family in the way of books, pamphlets, manuscripts, relics, charts, portraits, etc.; to provide a suitable place for keeping genealogical records and as a headquarters for the family; and to hold an Annual Meeting in the vicinity of Society headquarters or at other locales in order to bolster meeting attendance and increase membership and interest in the Society."

 Login to the Members Only area to see the Bylaws of the Underhill Society